-This Mexican Rice Recipe using Rotel is perfect with chicken, beef, tacos and more.
-This rice isn’t overly spicy but has just a bit of a kick to make it tasty enough to eat on its own or can stand up to being covered in a sauce.
+This Rotel Mexican Rice Recipe is perfect with chicken, beef, tacos, and more.
+This rice isn't overly spicy but has just a bit of a kick to make it tasty enough to eat on its own or can stand up to being covered in a sauce.

 Mexican food is one of my favorite cuisines, though I find I don't cook Mexican and other Spanish dishes nearly often enough.

-Even though Mr. Savvy and I have don’t have any known Mexican heritage, like many other Americans, we enjoy celebrating Cinco de Mayo in spirit with lots of yummy Mexican food.
+Even though Mr. Savvy and I don't have any known Mexican heritage, like many other Americans, we enjoy celebrating Cinco de Mayo in spirit with lots of yummy Mexican food.